Naitik-Dholakiya/Portfolio/README.md

 Contributions to the project are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the coding style and guidelines outlined in the repository.

 License
-This project is licensed under the MIT License.
+This project is licensed under the apache-2.0 License.
 See the LICENSE file for details.

 Credits
 GSAP (GreenSock Animation Platform): https://greensock.com/gsap/